remult/remult/docs/docs/migrations.md

       It's important to note that each migration can include any code that the developer wishes to include, not just SQL statements.
 The `sql` parameter is provided to facilitate running SQL commands, but you can also include other logic or code as needed.
 Additionally, developers are encouraged to add their own custom migrations to address specific requirements or changes that may not be covered by automatically generated migrations.
 This flexibility allows for a more tailored approach to managing database schema changes.

-      #### Transactional Migrations

-      Each migration runs within a transaction, which means that either all the database changes in that script succeed or fail as a unit.
-This ensures that your database remains in a consistent state, even if something goes wrong during the migration process.

-      However, it's worth noting that some databases, like MySQL, do not support rolling back structural changes as part of a transaction.
-This means that if you make changes to the database schema (such as adding or dropping tables or columns) and something goes wrong, those changes might not be automatically rolled back.
-Developers need to be aware of this limitation and plan their migrations accordingly to avoid leaving the database in an inconsistent state.

-      Always consult your database's documentation to understand the specifics of transaction support and plan your migrations accordingly.

 ### 4. Run the Migrations

 To apply the migrations to your database, you'll need to create a script that executes them.